In this post, I discuss how you can use a high key to create beautiful displays of color in your paintings.

 So what is a high key?
-It basically means you push all the values in your painting towards the lighter end of the value scale.
-So your darks will become mid-tones and your lights will usually remain around the same value.
+It means you push all the values in your painting towards the lighter end of the value scale.
+So your darks will become mid-tones, and your lights will usually remain around the same value.

 When you start a painting, you have the option of using all these values between near white and near black.